 Welcome to the SSAT!

-The SSAT is designed for students in grades 3 through 11 and is administered on three levels (Elementary, Middle, and Upper).
+The SSAT is designed for students in grades 3 through PG and is administered on three levels (Elementary, Middle, and Upper).
 There are two types of SSAT test administrations: the Standard administration, which is given on eight designated Saturdays during the academic year at test sites around the world, and the Flex administration, which is an individual or group test administered on any date other than the eight Standard dates.

 The SSAT is designed for students who are seeking entrance to independent schools worldwide.
-The purpose of the SSAT is to measure the basic verbal, quantitative, and reading skills students develop over time—skills that are needed for successful performance in independent schools.
-The SSAT provides independent school admission professionals with meaningful information about the possible academic success of potential students like you at their institutions, regardless of students’ background or experience.
+Its purpose is to measure the basic verbal, quantitative, and reading skills students develop over time—skills that are needed for successful performance in independent schools.
+The SSAT provides independent school admission professionals with meaningful information about the possible academic success of potential students at their institutions, regardless of students’ background or experience.
 The SSAT is not an achievement test.
 Your most recent classroom math test, for example, was probably an achievement test: your teacher specifically designed it to evaluate how much you knew about what had been covered in class.
 The SSAT, on the other hand, is designed to measure the verbal, quantitative, and reading skills you have acquired, instead of focusing on your mastery of particular course materials.
 Further, SSAT tests are not designed to measure other characteristics, such as motivation, persistence, or creativity, that also contribute to your success in school.

 The SSAT measures three knowledge areas: verbal, quantitative, and reading skills that students develop over time, both in and out of school.
 It emphasizes the critical thinking and problem-solving skills that are essential for academic success.
 The overall difficulty level of the Middle and Upper Level SSATs is built to be at 50%-60%.
 The distribution of question difficulties is set so that the test will effectively differentiate among test takers who vary in their level of ability.
-In developing the SSAT, the SSATB convenes review committees, composed of content experts and independent school teachers.
+In developing the SSAT, the SSATB convenes review committees composed of content experts and independent school teachers.
 The committees reach consensus regarding the appropriateness of the questions.
 Questions judged to be acceptable after the committee review are then pretested and analyzed.
-Questions that are statistically sound are ready to be selected and assembled into test forms.
+Questions that are then proven statistically sound are ready to be assembled into test forms.

 The SSAT is highly reliable.
-The scaled score reliability is higher than .90 for both the verbal and quantitative sections, and is approaching .90 for the reading section, which is considered quite high in the educational field.
+The scaled score reliability is higher than .90 for both the verbal and quantitative sections and is approaching .90 for the reading section, which is considered quite high in the educational field.

 The SSAT is a Norm-Referenced Test

 The SSAT is a norm-referenced test.
-A norm-referenced test interprets an individual test-taker’s score relative to the distribution of scores for a comparison group, referred to as the norm group.
-The SSAT norm group consists of all the test takers (same grade/gender), who have taken the test for the first time on one of the Standard Saturday or Sunday SSAT administrations in the USA and Canada over the past three years.
+A norm-referenced test interprets an individual test taker’s score relative to the distribution of scores for a comparison group, referred to as the norm group.
+The SSAT norm group consists of all the test takers (same grade/same grade & gender) who have taken the test for the first time on one of the Standard Saturday or Sunday SSAT administrations in the United States and Canada over the past three years.
 The SSAT reports percentile ranks which are referenced to the performance of the norm group.
 For example, if you are a boy in the 8th grade, and your gender/grade percentile rank on the March 2013 verbal section is 90%, it means that 90% of all the other 8th grade boys’ (who have taken the test for the first time on one of the Standard Saturday or Sunday SSAT administrations in the United States and Canada between 2009 and 2012) scores fall below your scaled score.

 The same scaled score on the SSAT may have a different percentile rank from year to year, and the SSAT percentile ranks should not be compared to those of other standardized tests because each test is taken by a different group of students.
-In contrast, a criterion-referenced test interprets a test-taker’s performance without reference to the performance of other test takers.
-For example, your percent correct from a classroom math test is 90%, because you answered 90% of the questions correctly.
+In contrast, a criterion-referenced test interprets a test taker’s performance without reference to the performance of other test takers.
+For example, your percent correct from a classroom math test is 90% because you answered 90% of the questions correctly.
 Your score is not referenced to the performance of anyone else in your class.

 The SSAT is a Standardized Test